5030(R)SAFE SCHOOL CLIMATE PLAN

 (p) Employing classroom strategies that instruct students how to work together in a collaborative and supportive atmosphere; and

 (q) Culturally competent school-based curriculum focusing on social-emotional learning, self-awareness and self-regulation.

 D. In addition to prevention and intervention strategies, administrators, teachers and other professional employees may find opportunities to educate students about bullying and help eliminate bullying behavior through class discussions, counseling, and reinforcement of socially-appropriate behavior.
 Administrators, teachers and other professional employees should intervene promptly whenever they observe mean-spirited student conduct, even if such conduct does not meet the formal definition of “bullying.”

 E. Funding for the school-based bullying intervention and school climate improvement strategy may originate from public, private, federal or philanthropic sources.

-XI.
+XII.
 Improving School Climate

 XII.
 Annual Notice and Training

 A. Students, and parents or guardians of students shall be notified annually of the process by which students may make reports of bullying.